-A stalwart on the contemporary art scene, 44-year-old Em Riem dares to be different.
-Originally from Kandal province, he studied at the Royal University of Fine Arts of Phnom Penh and also in France – at the School of Fine Arts of Saint-Etienne and the Higher National School of Decorative Arts of Paris.
-Reim’s fashion sense is as loud as his art and he is one of his country’s leading male models.
-His art includes a wide range of materials and inspirations, from sofas made of rattan (a type of palm often used as wood) to abstract aluminium sculptures and from painted portraits of Khmer Rouge victims to eclectic acrylic paintings of the countryside.
-He also has his own gallery – X-em Galerie.
+A stalwart of the contemporary art scene, Em Riem dares to be different.
+Originally from Kandal province, he studied at the Royal University of Fine Arts in Phnom Penh and then at France’s School of Fine Arts in Saint-Etienne, and Higher National School of Decorative Arts of Paris.
+The multi-disciplinary artist’s fashion sense is as loud as some of his work and he has also mastered sculpture, ceramics, and interior and fashion design.
+He works with a range of materials, from rattan sofas to portraits of Khmer Rouge victims and acrylic paintings of rural Cambodia.
+He has his own gallery, X-em Galerie.

-Although he trained as an interior designer at the Royal University of Fine Arts in Phnom Penh, the fine art has always been at the forefront of Sokhorn Meas’ mind, so after graduating, his yearning for artistic expression remained unfulfilled.
-He started experimenting with creating sculptures, paintings and staging live performances.
-In 2006, he held his debut solo exhibition at Phnom Penh’s Java Arts and his career as a full-time artist was launched.
-Drawing inspiration from his surroundings, the 39-year-old is not afraid to use his work to make a statement.
-Meas is renowned for his use of waste materials and objects, such as barbed wire, rotting wood and plastic.
+Sokhorn Meas trained as an interior designer at the Royal University of Fine Arts in Phnom Penh, but fine art has always been at the forefront of his mind.
+After graduating, he started experimenting with sculpture, painting and staging live performances.
+In 2006, he held his debut solo exhibition at Phnom Penh’s Java Creative Café, launching his career as a full-time artist.
+Drawing inspiration from his surroundings, Sokhorn is not afraid to tackle social issues rife in his homeland.
+He is famous for his use of waste materials and objects, such as barbed wire, rotting wood and plastic.

-Teang Borin, more commonly known as Din, would sit on the dusty tracks in his Kampot village as a kid and trace drawings into the ground with a stick.
-Growing up, he developed an interest in everything from painting to interior design.
-In 2000, he moved to Phnom Penh to study architecture, and it was during this five-year course that he became fascinated with dancers of the Apsara (a Khmer classical dance) that enchant audiences with their graceful gestures.
-He therefore began creating large abstract paintings of the dancers.
-The growth of his reputation meant he opened a gallery called DinArt in 2015.
+The wispy ethereal apsaras that delicately float in Teang Borin’s paintings feature on the walls of many of the capital’s restaurants, bars and cafes, and on the walls of many residents’ homes.
+Affectionately known as Din, Borin would sit on the dusty tracks in his Kampot village as a child and trace drawings into the ground with a stick.
+Growing up, he developed an interest in all things creative, from painting to interior design.
+In 2000, he moved to Phnom Penh to study architecture, and it was during this five-year course that he became fascinated with apsara dancers, who enchanted audiences with their graceful gestures.
+He created a stunning series of abstract paintings of the performers, which caught the eyes of those in the art scene.
+In 2015, he opened DinArt in Phnom Penh.